18F/foia-recommendations/recommendations.md

 In general, a minimum viable product is something intended to solve the most crucial user needs as soon as possible so that a team can test, validate, and improve.
 Minimum viable products (MVPs) will not satisfy everyone — almost by definition — but they are a foundation of the agile process.
 Releasing them as early as possible is important for mitigating risk: technical and design issues are identified and resolved more quickly and users are far more forgiving of a beta work in progress that improves over time.

-**DOJ has prioritized the following user stories from our recommendations for the minimum viable product.** The stories are in the format of: As a <user type>, in order to <accomplish a goal>, I need <to do an action>.
+**DOJ has prioritized the following user stories from our recommendations for the minimum viable product.** The stories are in the format of: As a [user personna], in order to [accomplish a goal], I need [to do an action].
 Additional user stories are recommended throughout the document for later phases.
 You can follow our work in support of these stories [on GitHub](https://github.com/search?q=topic%3Afoia+org%3A18F&type=Repositories).

 - As a FOIA office, in order to publish my metadata file as per the schema, I need a GUI form to walk me through each field in the metadata file.
 - As an agency that uses a case management system, in order to receive requests from the portal, I need a RESTful HTTPS API spec and request payload schema that I can use to implement. _Note: 18F usually builds with a public API-first approach.
 As noted in the API spec, this API will be a read/write API that allows the public to file requests via API and read agency metadata.
 Requests will not be public._